AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/site-down-or-unresponsive/error-404-on-all-pages-due-to-content-staging-issue.md

    DELETE FROM flag WHERE flag_code = 'staging';
    ```

-1. Wait for the cron job to run (runs in up to five minutes if set up properly) or run it manually if you do not have cron set up.
+1. Wait for the [!DNL cron] job to run (runs in up to five minutes if set up properly) or run it manually if you do not have [!DNL cron] set up.

 The problem should be solved straight after fixing the invalid link.
-If the problem persists, [submit a support ticket](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket).
+If the problem persists, [submit a support ticket](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#support-case).

+## Related reading

+[Best practices for modifying database tables](https://experienceleague.adobe.com/en/docs/commerce-operations/implementation-playbook/best-practices/development/modifying-core-and-third-party-tables#why-adobe-recommends-avoiding-modifications) in the Commerce Implementation Playbook